 The fundamentals of Japanese cuisine include fresh, high-quality seasonal ingredients and the artistic presentation of dishes.
 Most Japanese dishes are created by combining regional staples, such as rice or noodles, with soup, fish, meat, flavorings and vegetables.

-The Japanese consume fresh fish and seafood on a daily basis, but the consumption of other meats is fairly limited.
-Shellfish, such as squid, octopus and sea urchin, as well as varieties of crab, tuna, and other finned fish are popular ingredients in numerous Japanese dishes - especially sushi and sashimi (see below).
+Most Japanese consume fresh fish and seafood on a daily basis.
+Shellfish, such as squid, octopus and sea urchin, as well as varieties of crab, tuna, and other finned fish are popular ingredients in numerous Japanese dishes, including sushi and sashimi.

 Grilled and deep-fried dishes are equally popular in Japanese cuisine.
 Tempura batter is a light and flavorful way to deep-fry vegetables, meat, seafood or tofu.
 Teriyaki, yakitori, and unagi (eel) are served hot off the grill.

 Green tea is a centuries-old beverage in Japan.
 In fact, green tea holds an almost sacred role in Japanese society, dating back to the origins of tea ceremonies in Taoism and Zen Buddhism.